Zeng Fanzhi: Artistic progression

-The art by Zeng after 1997 becomes much more stylish through the incorporation of new types of backgrounds like the sea.
+After 1997, Zeng's art became more stylish through the incorporation of new backgrounds like the sea.
 He uses softer colors that are more blended into each other and this makes for a more comfortable viewing experience.
 Rather than anger or a controlled emotion, these figures are more relaxed and their hands are sometimes in their pockets.
 This seems to show that the artist's mood at the time is also more relaxed.
 What was once angry and bold has become more calm through different brush strokes, but there is still a sort of anxiety that can be noted by the fact that the characters have larger-than-normal heads.
 Rather than his expressionist beginnings, his work now seems to consist largely of symbolism.
 His Mask series ended in 2004, and subsequent works show his study of traditional Chinese landscapes and calligraphy.

 Paintings that have been described as representative include the Meat series and Hospital Triptychs; the Mask and Behind the Mask series; and the Landscapes series.
 For a 2014 show at the Louvre, he completed some large oil paintings with western figures, a series called From 1830 Till Now (and also known as The Louvre Project).
 These were followed by minimalist, black-and-white works etched on handmade paper and influenced by the art of the Song dynasty.
 Each painting by Zeng takes about a month for him to complete.
 He has also said, "My works have to originate from the depths of my heart."

+Zeng has collaborated with the Japanese architect Tadao Ando in his exhibitions.
+He also supports a variety of educational and art initiatives through The Fanzhi Foundation for Art and Education, a non-profit foundation which he established to foster more exchanges and understanding of art.
+Zeng is represented by Hauser & Wirth.